 Master of Arts in Legal Studies

 A master's degree program in legal studies emphasizes legal research, analytical thinking, legal writing, theory and reasoning and the role of the legal system.
 In some cases, students pursuing this master's degree take the same exams and courses as students pursuing a J.D. degree.
 However, master's degree programs do not prepare students to practice law.
-They equip students with skills for a law-related career, such as paralegal, or provide them with the legal understanding needed to work in fields as varied as, social science, law enforcement, criminal justice, human resources, education, forensics, real estate and journalism.
+They equip students with the knowledge necessary for a law-related career, such as paralegal, or they provide them with the legal understanding needed to work in fields as varied as social science, law enforcement, criminal justice, human resources, education, forensics, real estate and journalism.

 Entrance into a legal studies master's degree program requires a 4-year undergraduate degree from an accredited institution.
 Criteria for admission include prior academic experience, employment experience, letters of recommendation, life experience, personal statements and GRE scores.
 Prior coursework in judicial process or American government is often recommended.